openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 build a Heat templates which describe desired overcloud.

 This template is served to to Heat which will orchestrate the whole deployment and it will create a stack.
-Stak is Heat’s own term for the applications that it creates.
+Stack is Heat’s own term for the applications that it creates.
 The overcloud, in Heat terms, is a particularly complex instance of a stack.

 In order to the stack to be deployed, Heat makes successive calls to Nova, OpenStack’s compute service controller.
 Nova depends upon Ironic, which, as